Title IX: Learn more about Title IX at Springfield College

 A. You are now a respondent in a case.
 This can be a scary and challenging time.
 You have access to the same on- and off-campus resources available to the complainant.

 You will be contacted by the dean of students/deputy Title IX coordinator who will walk you through the process and resources available to you.
-As a respondent, you–just like the complainant–are entitled to have a support person present at any meetings and investigative interviews.
+As a respondent, you–just like the complainant–are entitled to have an advisor or support person present at any meetings and investigative interviews.

 Like the complainant, you will be notified and kept up to date, the charges will be explained to you, you will have the opportunity to name witnesses and submit evidence, and you have the right to appeal an outcome under the published grounds.